david-prinz/david-prinz.github.io/_pages/updates.md

 ## 05/2024

-### Participation at Spring School (Max Planck Institute for Mathematics in the Sciences, Leipzig)
+### Participation at Spring School and gong show (Max Planck Institute for Mathematics in the Sciences, Leipzig)

 [Combinatorial Algebraic Geometry from Physics](https://www.mis.mpg.de/de/events/series/combinatorial-algebraic-geometry-from-physics)